PLvaille/p7/README.md

 # Installation
-Open the project with your favorite IDE / Bash, but note that the following commands were tested only in VisualCodeStudio
+You need npm to be installed on your computer.
+Then in the main project file run your IDE or Bash.

 ## - BackEnd installation -

 ### # Mysql + DataBase creation
 Install Mysql on your computer, then copy/paste and run the whole commands from the root file "MySqlCreate.txt" in a new Mysql tab.
-Note : the first user (user_id = 1) is the admin and can remove / edit all the posts / comments.
+Note : the first user (user_id = 1) is the admin and can remove & edit all the posts & comments.
-You can edit the VALUES to chose your own password / mail etc...
+You can edit the VALUES to chose your own password & mail etc...
 Default admin login / password are : admin@test.com  / Test1234

 ### # Backend -